GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 ## 4. Detailed view of Kubernetes Resources

+The files mentioned here are available under the `deployment/src` folder in this repo.

 #### 1. Catalog Deployment

 This is a typical `Deployable` MCM resource for `Catalog` service.
 It contains `Deployment` Kubernetes resource inside.